-- the starting date and shift. - orientation to the agency and nursing unit. - your days and hours of work. - parking, uniform/dress policies, lockers, procedure for reporting ill and accommodation (if appropriate). - common patient problems (diagnoses) and common nursing care (including medications if appropriate) seen on the nursing unit.
+- the starting date and shift as well as the entire schedule of shifts for the experience if possible. - orientation to the agency and nursing unit. - parking, uniform/dress policies, lockers, procedure for reporting ill and accommodation (if appropriate). - common patient problems (diagnoses) and common nursing care (including medications if appropriate) seen on the nursing unit.